Sustainability, Transition and Co-Financing

 Sustainability

-The Global Fund’s sustainability approach focuses on the ability of a health program - or country - to both maintain and scale up service coverage to a level that will enable continued containment of a public health problem and support efforts for elimination of the three diseases, even after funding from the Global Fund or other major external donors comes to an end.
-The Global Fund’s approach to sustainability recognizes its many dimensions, including financial, programmatic, epidemiological, equity, systems-related, governance, human rights, and political dimensions.
+The Global Fund defines sustainability as the ability of a health program or country to both maintain and scale up service coverage to a level in line with the epidemiological context.
+This provides for ongoing control of a public health problem and supports efforts for elimination of the three diseases, even after external funding by the Global Fund and other major external donors comes to an end.

 Transition